-The University received approval to operate on July 19, 2003 by the Bureau for Private Postsecondary and Vocational Education (BPPVE).
-The University was fully approved on October 18, 2004 by the Bureau for Private Postsecondary Education (BPPE) as a private postsecondary institution.
-Approval to operate means compliance with state standards as set forth in the CEC and 5, CCR.
-The Western Covenant University (WCU) may not imply that the Bureau endorses programs, or that Bureau approval means the Western Covenant University (WCU) exceeds minimum state standards.
+The University received approval to operate on July 19, 2003 by the Bureau for Private Postsecondary and Vocational Education(BPPVE).
+The University was fully approved on October 18, 2004 by Bureau for Private Postsecondary Education(BPPE).
+The University is a private institution that approval to operate means compliance with state standards as set forth in the CEC and 5, CCR.
+The University may not imply that the Bureau endorses programs, or that Bureau approval means the university exceeds minimum state standards.